General DiSC® questions

 Source: Everything DiSC® Manual, page 97-98

-How long does it take to take the DiSC test?
+How long does it take to complete the DiSC test?

 It takes about 15 minutes to complete the questionnaire.
 You'll answer approximately 80 questions for an Everything DiSC assessment.
 Computerized adaptive testing is used so you could have more or fewer questions depending on how many answers are needed to determine your style.

 Where can I find a copy of my DiSC profile?